-- In the tree structure, right-click the item whose tag you want to delete, and then select History.
+- 1. In the tree structure, right-click the item whose tag you want to delete, and then select History.
 The History dialog box opens. - 2.
 Select the tags you want to delete.
 To select multiple tags, hold down Ctrl or Shift while you click.
 (Ctrl causes individual tags to be selected; Shift selects all tags between the first and second tags clicked.) - 3.
-Press Delete.
+Press the Delete key (on your keyboard).
 The selected tags are deleted from the list. - 4.
 Click OK.
 The tags are deleted from the database.